-On Wednesday, Mar.
-20, NIH will pay tribute to the power of clear writing with a special event titled "Celebrating Plain Language at NIH."
-Open to all staff, the ceremony will start at 9:45 a.m. in Lipsett Amphitheater, Bldg.
+On Monday, Mar.
+5, NIH will pay tribute to the power of clear writing with a special on-campus event titled "Celebrating Plain Language at NIH."
+Open to all NIH staff, the event will start at 2 p.m. in Lipsett Amphitheater, Bldg.
 10.

-Acting director Dr. Ruth Kirschstein will host the occasion honoring the winners of the second annual NIH Plain Language Awards.
+NIH acting director Dr. Ruth Kirschstein will kick off the event with a ceremony honoring the winners of the first annual NIH Plain Language Awards.
 More than 100 nominations, including web sites, speeches, manuals, posters, and other written products were submitted in response to Kirschstein's call for entries to the plain language competition.
-The entries were evaluated by members of the plain language coordinating committee, which includes representatives from every institute, center and OD office.
+The entries were evaluated by members of the NIH plain language coordinating committee, which includes representatives from every NIH institute, center and OD office.

 Sign language interpretation will be provided.
-For other reasonable accommodation, call 496-1461.
-For more information about the NIH plain language initiative, visit www1.od.nih.gov/execsec/plainlanguage.htm.
+For all other reasonable accommodation, call 496-1461.
+For more information about the NIH Plain Language Initiative, visit www1.od.nih.gov/execsec/plainlanguage.htm.